Aaron Laffey: Toronto Blue Jays (second stint)

 On April 23, 2013, the Blue Jays announced that they had claimed Laffey on waivers.
-He made his first start for the 2013 Blue Jays on April 26 against the New York Yankees, filling in for Josh Johnson, who was scratched due to a sore right triceps.
+He made his first start for the Blue Jays on April 26 against the Yankees, filling in for Josh Johnson, who was scratched due to a sore right triceps.
 Laffey pitched 2 2/3 innings, giving up two earned runs on two hits and walking five batters.
 He was designated for assignment following the game.
-The Blue Jays announced on April 29 that Laffey had refused an assignment to the Buffalo Bisons, and had become a free agent.
+The Blue Jays announced on April 29 that Laffey had refused an assignment to Triple-A and was a free agent.

-Los Angeles Dodgers
+Minor leagues (2013–2014)

 On April 30, 2013, Laffey signed a minor league contract with the Los Angeles Dodgers.
 He was assigned to the Triple-A Albuquerque Isotopes on May 2.
 In 12 games (11 starts) for the Isotopes, he was 4–3 with a 5.61 ERA.
-He was released on July 1, 2013.
+He was released on July 1.

-Milwaukee Brewers

 Laffey signed a minor league contract with the Milwaukee Brewers on July 11, 2013.
 He became a free agent following the season on November 4.

-Washington Nationals

 On January 23, 2014, Laffey signed a minor league contract with the Baltimore Orioles.
 He was released on March 24.

-Laffey signed a minor league contract with Washington Nationals on March 30, 2014, and spent the entire season with the Triple–A Syracuse Chiefs, compiling a 12–6 record and a 3.67 ERA in 25 games (21 starts).
+Laffey signed a minor league contract with Washington Nationals on March 30, and spent the entire season with the Triple-A Syracuse Chiefs, compiling a 12–6 record and a 3.67 ERA in 25 games (21 starts).
 He became a free agent following the season.

 Colorado Rockies

 Laffey signed a minor league deal with the Colorado Rockies on November 22, 2014.
-He was promoted to the major leagues in 2015, pitching in three games for the team (1–0, 3.68 ERA), and was designated for assignment on July 11, 2015.
+He was promoted to the major leagues in 2015, pitching in three games for the team (1–0, 3.68 ERA), and was designated for assignment on July 11.
 He cleared waivers and was sent outright to Triple-A Albuquerque Isotopes on July 13.
 He had his contract selected again on July 28.
 He was once again designated for assignment on August 1, and cleared waivers and was sent outright to Triple-A Albuquerque Isotopes on August 4.
 He elected free agency following the season on October 14.

 Washington Nationals (second stint)

 On December 19, 2015, Laffey signed a minor league contract to return to the Washington Nationals organization.
-He spent the 2016 season with the Triple–A Syracuse Nationals, going 6–6 with a 3.82 ERA and 68 strikeouts across 29 games (14 starts).
+He spent the 2016 season with the Triple-A Syracuse Nationals, going 6–6 with a 3.82 ERA and 68 strikeouts across 29 games (14 starts).
 Laffey elected free agency following the season on November 7.